 Exams and Tests

-If you have been diagnosed with a yeast infection in the past and know the symptoms, you can try treatment with over-the-counter products.
-However, if your symptoms do not completely disappear in about a week, contact your health care provider.
+If you have had a yeast infection in the past and know the symptoms, you can try treatment with over-the-counter products.
+However, if your symptoms do not completely go away in about a week, contact your health care provider.
 Many other infections have similar symptoms.

 The provider will perform a pelvic examination.
 This exam may show red, tender areas on the vulva or vagina.

-A wet prep (examining vaginal discharge under a microscope) is usually done to identify a vaginal infection or overgrowth of yeast or bacteria.
-In some cases, a culture of the vaginal discharge may identify the germ that is causing the infection.
+A wet prep is usually done to identify a vaginal infection or overgrowth of yeast or bacteria.
+This includes examining vaginal discharge under a microscope.
+In some cases, a culture of the vaginal discharge may help find out the germ that is causing the infection.

-A biopsy (a test of the tissue) of the irritated area on the vulva may be recommended if there are no signs of infection.
+A biopsy (a test of the tissue) of the irritated area on the vulva may be done if there are no signs of infection.

 Creams or suppositories are used to treat yeast infections in the vagina.
-You can buy most of them without a prescription at drugstores, some grocery stores, and other stores.
+You can buy most of them over-the-counter.
 Follow the directions that came with the medicine you are using.

 There are many treatments for vaginal dryness.
-Before treating your symptoms on your own, see a doctor who can find the cause of the problem.
+Before treating your symptoms on your own, see a provider who can find the cause of the problem.